 Europe 330: Foundation of Constantinople

-Following his victory over Licinius in 324, Constantine rebuilt the city of Byzantium as his new imperial residence and de facto capital, renaming it as Constantinople.
+Following his victory over Licinius in 324, Constantine rebuilt the city of Byzantium as his new imperial residence and de facto capital, renaming it as “New Rome” (although it would soon come to be known as Constantinople after Constantine himself).
 Dedicated in May 330, Constantinople would remain officially subordinate to Rome for several decades but eventually grow to surpass it.

 Main Events